WakiMak/trentent.github.io-forked/_posts/2015-07-10-appv5-virtualizing-and-running-local-services-stand-alone.md

   </tr>
 </table>

-Eventually, that first user logged off. Â And the SystemPulse processes exited with it.
+Eventually, that first user logged off.
+And the SystemPulse processes exited with it.

-I thought being SYSTEM processes they were started in some way that a 'SYSTEM' process wouldn't terminate willy-nilly. Â This is not the case. Â A quick test of 'get-appvclientpackage' shows the package as 'In Use', signifying that AppV5 is tracking the processes. Â The users logging off will turn that 'True' into a 'False'.
+I thought being SYSTEM processes they were started in some way that a 'SYSTEM' process wouldn't terminate willy-nilly.
+This is not the case.
+A quick test of 'get-appvclientpackage' shows the package as 'In Use', signifying that AppV5 is tracking the processes.
+The users logging off will turn that 'True' into a 'False'.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://4.bp.blogspot.com/-gd3w0UeHOGM/VZ9SwCMN30I/AAAAAAAAA-s/iEoc-o56Ya8/s1600/Screen%2BShot%2B2015-07-09%2Bat%2B11.04.52%2BPM.png"><img src="http://4.bp.blogspot.com/-gd3w0UeHOGM/VZ9SwCMN30I/AAAAAAAAA-s/iEoc-o56Ya8/s320/Screen%2BShot%2B2015-07-09%2Bat%2B11.04.52%2BPM.png" width="320" height="99" border="0" /></a>
 </div>

-Now, we had to wait until the next user started the application to have the service start back up. Â This was an unacceptable solution.
+Now, we had to wait until the next user started the application to have the service start back up.
+This was an unacceptable solution.

-But we know that this AppV5 package will work as a service. Â We can reap all the benefits of AppV; we can deploy this package on a whim, it's not a local/permanent install, it works! Â So now the question becomes how can we keep these advantages and what are the drawbacks?
+But we know that this AppV5 package will work as a service.
+We can reap all the benefits of AppV; we can deploy this package on a whim, it's not a local/permanent install, it works!
+So now the question becomes how can we keep these advantages and what are the drawbacks?

 The first drawback I encountered was 'how do I open a AppV Virtual Environment (appvve) so this service will start?'

 I tried several things.

-I created a script/scheduled task that would check to see if the process was running and if not, open a appvve. Â This failed. Â I tried this using the LOCAL SERVICE to start my script to open my environment and it would not. Â I tried using the SYSTEM account and it failed. Â It turns out you can't use either of these accounts to open a appvve.
+I created a script/scheduled task that would check to see if the process was running and if not, open a appvve.
+This failed.
+I tried this using the LOCAL SERVICE to start my script to open my environment and it would not.
+I tried using the SYSTEM account and it failed.
+It turns out you can't use either of these accounts to open a appvve.

-With this failing, I moved to another method. Â AppV has the ability to start a script upon application publishing, could I use this to start my service when the application is published? Â It turns out that the account that runs when this context is started is the SYSTEM account, and it failed same as the scheduled task.
+With this failing, I moved to another method.
+AppV has the ability to start a script upon application publishing, could I use this to start my service when the application is published?
+It turns out that the account that runs when this context is started is the SYSTEM account, and it failed same as the scheduled task.

-At this point I figured my problem is the account I'm trying to open the appvve with. Â I need to launch it with a service account. Â My first attempt I made a script with a hard-coded username/password string with PSEXEC.exe to open my appvve. Â I put this script in deploymentconfig.xml.
+At this point I figured my problem is the account I'm trying to open the appvve with.
+I need to launch it with a service account.
+My first attempt I made a script with a hard-coded username/password string with PSEXEC.exe to open my appvve.
+I put this script in deploymentconfig.xml.

-And it worked! Â It opened my appvve environment, the services started, and everything looked great!
-The only issue I had now is the hard-coded username/password combo. Â There is no way having that would be acceptable in a plain text file.
+And it worked!
+It opened my appvve environment, the services started, and everything looked great!
+The only issue I had now is the hard-coded username/password combo.
+There is no way having that would be acceptable in a plain text file.

 So I created a exe with AutoIt, 'RunAsWait.exe'.